petershin/liferay-learn/docs/dxp/latest/en/getting-started/changing-your-sites-appearance.md

 Configure the Pages for your Site to use the deployed theme:

-1. Open your browser to `https://localhost:8080` and [login as an administrator](./introduction-to-the-admin-account.md).
+1. Open your browser to `https://localhost:8080` and [log in as an administrator](./introduction-to-the-admin-account.md).

 1. In the _Site Menu_ on the left side of the screen, navigate to _Site Builder_ → _Pages_.